top of page

 Focused areas:

-Eyes CO₂ (upper & lower lids, mobile lid + crow’s feet) – £300
+Full Eye Area (upper & lower lids, mobile lid + crow’s feet) £600

 Confused by CO₂?
-Here’s what matters (and why prices vary)
+Here’s what matters

 CO₂ is not one single treatment.
-Outcomes depend on modality + dose + downtime - not the brand name.
+Outcomes depend on modality + dose + downtime - not necessarily the brand name.

 There are only two questions that matter: